caseyamcl/settings-manager/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This is a framework-agnostic library that provides a structure for managing and storing user-changeable settings.
+This is a framework-agnostic library that provides an abstraction for managing and storing user-changeable settings.
 Settings can be stored in a configuration file, database, external API or anywhere else.
-The defining characteristic of this library is that settings can be changed during runtime, which makes it particularly useful for increasingly popular architectures such as Swoole, React, etc.
+The defining characteristic of this library is designed around the assumption that settings will be modified during runtime, which makes it particularly useful for increasingly popular architectures such as [Swoole](https://www.swoole.co.uk/), [React](https://reactphp.org/), etc.

-It provides the following common utilities:
+It provides the following features:

 * Class-based setting definitions
-* Ability to define multiple providers for settings and load in a cascading manner
+* Ability to define multiple providers for settings and load them in a cascading manner
 * Ability to validate and prepare/transform setting values
+* PSR-4 and PSR-12 compliance; 100% unit test coverage

 ## What is a setting?